travisfw/Enlightened_Structure/Software_Zero/index.md

 Software Zero is:

+  * [ForkDiffMerge][] with enough navigable data visualization to make sense of the trees of remixes in your communities of trust
  * The enlightened technology platform in which to crowdsource all the other enlightened technology platforms.
  * A foundation for the full systems -- we have in mind the full-blown vision, and we want to do steps towards that.
  * Composed of thin components which communicate over well-defined HTTP interfaces.